A constitutional reform to restore stability and legitimacy

 Stabilize the law.

-Outcomes average out over time.
+Outcomes reflect broader judicial judgment over time.

 Lower the temperature.